 While mitigation activities can and should be taken before a disaster occurs, hazard mitigation is essential.
 Often after disasters, repairs and reconstruction are completed in such a way as to simply restore damaged property to pre-disaster conditions.
 The implementation of such hazard mitigation actions leads to building stronger, safer and smarter.

 Hazard mitigation is the first step in the disaster cycle and is followed by preparedness, response, and recovery.
 Although it is often overlooked, hazard mitigation is an important step: it focuses on risk reduction to break this expensive cycle of repetitive loss.
+This is changing.
+New York City has fundamentally shifted towards mitigation, the critical step that can break this cycle and reduce losses after a disaster.
+It is estimated that for every $1 dollar invested in hazard mitigation, an average of $6 is saved in the long-term.

 The Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act) was signed into law in 1988 and provides the authority for federal disaster assistance activities, including preparedness and mitigation along with assistance for response and recovery.